 Mean reversion: mean reversion is present even in the presence of spike.

-In the rest of this chapter, we, in the light of the existing electricity price models largely reviewed in Bodily and De Buono (2002), propose a new electricity pricing model when the market is regulated by the Price Cap principle, and which takes into account the factors and characteristics of the electricity price described above.
+In the rest of this chapter, we, in the light of the existing electricity price models largely reviewed in the Price Cap principle, and which takes into account the factors and characteristics of the electricity price described above.